mnylc/mnylc.github.io/pages/services/resource-sharing.md

   5. Visit your member library and they will fill out the referral form and submit to the host library
   6. Remember: access restrictions may apply

 The host library will determine the period and length of time a patron may have access to an item or collection.
 This service does not give users unlimited access to a library's materials and does not guarantee they will be available at a given time.
 In most cases, access is limited to the specific item or subject.

+For more info or questions about our referral service, please email us at [info@metro.org](mailto:info@metro.org), or (212) 228-2320 ext 7100.

 ## Delivery Service
 METRO maintains next-day, Mon-Fri delivery service among our member libraries.
 Delivery service ensures that our members can count on